Aliens

 Czech artist Adam Vackar’s documentary film, photographs, and installations delve into the complexities of human interaction with the Giant Hogweed, an invasive species originating from the Caucasus.
 Challenging the traditional perspective on migrating plants and the narrow-minded human approach to these organisms, the works trace this plant’s migration from Central Asia to Eastern Europe to the Americas.
 By analyzing the political eradication campaign directed against the Giant Hogweed, Vackar shows how the same rhetoric of invasion and illegality have been extended to living beings more generally —be they humans, animals or plants— that appear dissimilar, inconsistent, or otherwise opposed to the dominant system in a delimited environment.

 At the PS122 Gallery, visitors will be embraced by a natural environment that screams for justice.
-Aliens, be they creatures from outer space or a part of the world that is not our own, become the means through which we see the other, mirrored in ourselves.
+Aliens, be they creatures from outer space or from our world, become the means through which we see the other, mirrored in ourselves.

 Artists bio: